Showing all 12 results

 The following are important herbs used in our popular depression formulas.

-Dang gui/ Angelica root: Dang gui is a popular herb used in many formulas to balance hormones, relieve depression, and encourage healthy qi and blood flow.
-It is one component of the popular Xiao Yao San that can be used for “stuck-type” depression.
+Dang gui is a popular herb used in many formulas to balance hormones, relieve depression, and encourage healthy qi and blood flow.
+It is one component of the popular Xiao Yao Wan that can be used for “stuck-type” depression.